7

 • 4

 Applied laziness (e.g. automation) is a good thing.
 Plain outright laziness, such as asking questions that are already covered in the relevant documentation, is a bad thing and makes for poor workmanship.
 It should be discouraged with a flamethrower.
-Mar 24, 2011 at 12:58
+Commented Mar 24, 2011 at 12:58

 • @JohnGardeniers - My approach to programming is often to jump right in and hack, without reading the entire tome of documentation.
 Asking questions (even if their answer might be in a documentation which I haven't read) fills in a gap in this approach ... why would you take it for me?